-You have the option to undertake work experience in your 3rd and 4th year.
+You are encouraged to undertake work experience in your 3rd and 4th year.
 Industry experience receives significant support in the property sector, and employers actively seek out RMIT students for project work and employment.

-During work experience you are employed part-time with a property firm.
-You’re required to complete a minimum number of hours over a semester and you will be required to keep a work experience reflective journal.
+During your work experience, you will be employed part-time with a property firm.
+It is required to complete a minimum number of hours over a semester and you to keep a work experience journal.

 Students have the option to study overseas for a semester as an exchange or Study Abroad student.

 Over the last 10 years students have completed global intensives in the UAE (predominantly Dubai and Abu Dhabi), Singapore, Hong Kong, Fiji and New Zealand.
 These tours allow you to see first hand how property developments are conducted in different environments and/or cultures.

 RMIT’s Global Experience Office supports students to undertake an exchange or short term mobility activity with over 165 partner universities worldwide.

 You will undertake 28 property-related courses within a broad business and management context, offering you a breadth of variety and specialisation of knowledge.
 You will develop an understanding of, and the ability to identify, analyse and resolve problems relating to, the property profession.